Medicare Observation vs. Inpatient Status Denied

 - File an appeal.

 - Original Medicare: If your hospital changed your status from inpatient to observation, you may be eligible for the new appeal process under the Alexander v.
 Azar ruling.
 Visit Medicare.gov’s appeal page for status changes for details.
-Otherwise, file a standard redetermination within 120 days of your MSN.
+Otherwise, file a standard redetermination within 120 days of receiving your MSN — receipt is presumed 5 days after the date printed on it, and the MSN states your exact deadline.

 - Medicare Advantage: Contact your plan to file an appeal.
 Request an expedited appeal if you need SNF care now.